omkarpawar1430/My-Data-Science-Notes/Data Science/ML/Supervised/Ensemble Techniques/Stacking.md

 Pros:

-- Improved predictive performance: Stacking can lead to higher accuracy and better generalization compared to using individual models alone.
+- Improved predictive performance: Stacking can lead to higher accuracy and better generalisation compared to using individual models alone.
 - Model combination: Stacking allows you to combine the strengths of different models, leveraging their diverse approaches to problem-solving.
 - Flexibility: You can experiment with various base models and meta-models to find the best combination for your specific problem.